gemmaellis16/yoga-project/README.md

 #### **Testing User Stories from User Experience**

-* First Time Visitor Goals
+* **First Time Visitor Goals**

 1. As a first time visitor, I want to easily understand the main purpose of the site and learn more about the studio.

-    - When entering the site users will see a readible navigation bar to get to the page of their choice.
+    - When entering the site users will see a readible [navigation bar](screenshots/navigation.png) to get to the page of their choice.
 Even when they are on a specific page they can press the 'Gemma Ellis Yoga' logo to return to the main page.

-    - On the contact us page after a form response is submitted, the page refreshes and the information dissappears (could link to an actual email account with a Thank you message).
+    - On the contact us page you must input your details or the form will ask for it and you will be unable to submit the [form.](screenshots/form-input.png)

-    - On the about page I want to clearly locate the 'New student registration form' to fill it out and bring with me to the first session.
+    - On the about page I want to clearly locate the [New student registration form](screenshots/student-reg.png) to fill it out and bring with me to the first session.

 1. As a first time visitor, I am curious to know more about the owner/studio

-    - On the homepage users can scroll down and see student testimonials and be clear that the studio is a friendly environment with a good teacher.
+    - On the homepage users can scroll down and see student [testimonials](screenshots/testimonials.png) and be clear that the studio is a friendly environment with a good teacher.

     - Clearly labelled 'About' page on navigation bar.

-    - The 'About' page contains a photo of the teacher and short paragraph about her experience.
+    - The [About](screenshots/about.png) page contains a photo of the teacher and short paragraph about her experience.

-1. As a first time visitor, I want to view the studio and student/teachers gallery to view the environment so I can decide if it's the class I'd like to participate in.
+1. As a first time visitor, I want to view the studio and student/teachers [gallery](screenshots/gallery.png) to view the environment so I can decide if it's the class I'd like to participate in.

     - In the navigation bar there is a clearly labelled 'Gallery' page with images of inside the studio, with students and outside of the studio.

+1. As a first time visitor, I want to know what yoga is and what are it's [benefits](screenshots/benfits.png).

-* Returning Visitor Goals
+* **Returning Visitor Goals**

-1. As a returning visitor, I want to find the best way to get into contact with the studio with any questions I may have.
+1. As a returning visitor, I want to find the best way to get into [contact](screenshots/contact.png) with the studio with any questions I may have.

     - The navigation bar clearly highlights the 'Contact page'.

     - Here, they can fill out the form on the page (but I have not linked it to anything as this out of the scope of the MS1 project).

-    - There is also the direct phone number or email of the studio (fictional).
+    - There is also the direct [phone number or email](screenshots/location.png) of the studio (fictional).

-    - The footer contains links to Facebook, Twitter and Instagram (to the main pages of the social media homepages and not to the teachers own account due to privacy purposes).
+    - The [footer](screenshots/footer.png) contains links to Facebook, Twitter and Instagram (to the main pages of the social media homepages and not to the teachers own account due to privacy purposes).

-1. As a returning visitor, I want to find out the membership options
+1. As a returning visitor, I want to find out the [membership](screenshots/prices.png) options

-    - In the classes page 'prices' are clearly labelled for the visitor to view.
+    - In the classes page [prices](screenshots/prices.png) are clearly labelled for the visitor to view.

+1. As a returning visitor, I want to find out what days and times the [yoga](screenshots/timetable.png) sessions are on.

 [Back to top](#table-of-contents)